-The Canon EOS Rebel T5 is one the latest entry-level DSLR from Canon.
-Given the brand name, it’s likely that beginner DSLR buyers will gravitate toward.
+The Canon Rebel T5 is one of the latest entry-level DSLR from Canon.
+Given the brand name, it’s likely that beginner DSLR buyers will gravitate toward it.
 It is priced attractively, a full $100 which is less than the Nikon D3300.
 It lags behind the D3300 in image quality, video options, and burst shooting.

 If you want a minuscule SLR, you’ll want to look at Canon’s EOS Rebel SL1.
 It measures 3.6 by 4.6 by 2.7 inches and weighs 14.4 ounces.
 If you are buying on size alone, don’t count out a mirrorless model like the Sony Alpha 6000 with 2.6 by 4.7 by 1.8 inches weighing 12.1 ounces.
 It squeezes an image sensor of comparable size into a smaller and lighter body.

 Like most entry-level DSLR, the T5 uses a pentamirror viewfinder to direct light from the lens to your eye.
 This best beginner series is lighter and less expensive to produce than traditional glass pentaprism designs.
 But it sacrifices some size and only brings 95 percent of the frame to your eye.